AdobeDocs/aep-mobile-sdkdocs/src/pages/documentation/adobe-analytics/event-reference.md

 #### Data payload definition

-The payload definition is composed of hte following elements:
+The payload definition is composed of the following elements:

 | **Key** | **Value type** | **Optional** | **Description** |
 | :--- | :--- | :--- | :--- |